-- At the completion of call transfer operation, the holding call peer will be the transferee, and the connected or proceeding call peer will be the transfer target - We refer to the case where a call transfer is completed when the transfer target is still ringing as semi-attended call transfer.
-This should not be confused with a blind transfer which is described in the next subsection.
+- At the completion of call transfer operation, the holding call peer will be the transferee, and the connected or proceeding call peer will be the transfer target. - The case where a call transfer is completed when the transfer target is ringing is called a semiattended call transfer.
+This is different from a blind transfer which is described in the next subsection.